Commanvil/charon77.github.io/developer_tools/markdown.md

 ![surprised kitty](/img/stock/stock-photo-portrait-of-a-surprised-cat-scottish-straight-closeup-isolated-on-white-background-499196506.jpg "Rawrr")

-With Markdown, you can see a website _nicely_ even with just a text browser.
+With Markdown, you can see a website _nicely_ even with just a text editor.
 This is _sooooooo_ unlike HTML, which looks gibberish to the untrained eyes.

 Today, people favor Markdown for its readability (when viewed as a plain text) and its simplicity.
-This allows even visitors that uses ancient PCs for _surfing the web_ to access our website.
+This allows even visitors that uses ancient PCs for _surfing the web_ to access your website.

 Let's take a look at a couple of examples.